jbcodeforce/spark-studies/docs/dev/index.md

 ### RDD: Resilient Distributed Dataset

-It is a dataset distributed against the cluster nodes.
+RDD is a dataset distributed against the cluster nodes.
+RDDs are fault-tolerant, immutable distributed collections of objects.
+Each dataset in RDD is divided into logical partitions, which can be computed on different nodes of the cluster.
 To create a RDD, we use the spark context object and then one of its APIs depending of the data source (JDBC, Hive, HDFS, Cassandra, HBase, ElasticSearch, CSV, json,...).
 In the code below, `movies` variable is a RDD.

 ```python
 from pyspark import SparkConf, SparkContext